Gibe/Umbraco-Link-Picker/README.md

 If you are using dynamic, you can access the JSON data like this:

 <pre>
-// return external url
+// return an external URL
 @CurrentPage.propertyName.url

-// return internal url
+// return an internal URL
-@Umbraco.Content(CurrentPage.propertyName.url).Url
+@Umbraco.Content(CurrentPage.propertyName.id).Url
 </pre>

 If you are using strongly-typed, or want to deserialize the JSON, then use <code>Newtonsoft.Json</code> to access the data using a model: